-A fine-grain scalable and efficient audio compression scheme based on adaptive significance-trees is presented.
-Common approaches for 2-D image compression like EZW (embedded wavelet zero tree) and SPIHT (set partitioning in hierarchical trees) use a fixed significance-tree that captures well the inter- and intraband correlations of wavelet coefficients.
-For 1-D audio signals, such rigid coefficient correlations are not present.
-We address this problem by dynamically selecting an optimal significance-tree for the actual audio frame from a given set of possible trees.
-Experimental results are given, showing that this coding scheme outperforms single-type tree coding schemes and performs comparable to the MPEG AAC coder while additionally achieving fine-grain scalability.
+A fine-grain scalable and efficient compression scheme for sparse data based on adaptive significance-trees is presented.
+Common approaches for 2-D image compression like EZW (embedded wavelet zero tree) and SPIHT (set partitioning in hierarchical trees) use a fixed significance-tree that captures well the interand intraband correlations of wavelet coefficients.
+For most 1-D signals like audio, such rigid coefficient correlations are not present.
+We address this problem by dynamically selecting an optimal significance-tree for the actual data frame from a given set of possible trees.
+Experimental results on sparse representations of audio signals are given, showing that this coding scheme outperforms single-type tree coding schemes and performs comparable to the MPEG AAC coder while additionally achieving fine-grain scalability.